AvePoint/cloud-api/docs/elements/baseline-management/query-tenant.md

 ## Request

-This section provides details on the HTTP method and endpoint used to query baselines.
+This section provides details on the HTTP method and endpoint used to retireve the general information of tenants registered in the Baseline Management module.

 | Method | Endpoint | Description |
 | --- | --- | --- |